ibm-cloud-docs/satellite/run-agent-locally.md

 # Running a Connector agent
 {: #run-agent-locally}

-After you [create a {{site.data.keyword.satelliteshort}} Connector](/docs/satellite?topic=satellite-create-connector), complete the follow the steps to create an Agent and finalize your setup.
+After you [create a {{site.data.keyword.satelliteshort}} Connector](/docs/satellite?topic=satellite-create-connector), complete the following steps to create an Agent and finalize your setup.
 {: shortdesc}

 ## Prerequisites